Home / Blog / What is capitalism

 What is capitalism?

-Capitalism, in stark contrast to state-controlled economies, is an economic system where private ownership and free markets dictate the production and distribution of goods and services.
-It thrives on competition, private initiative, and the pursuit of profit, setting it apart from other economic systems.
+Capitalism is an economic system where private ownership and free markets dictate the production and distribution of goods and services, unlike state-controlled economies.
+It thrives on competition, private initiative, and the pursuit of profit, which sets it apart from other economic models like socialism, where the government has a more significant role.

 Historical development of capitalism